 You see, I love to run.
 Prior to this vacation, the longest race I had run was 10 miles and I was looking for something a bit more challenging.
 After I traveled to Ireland with my parents to watch my dad run the Dublin marathon, I got the idea in my head that I could use racing as a way to see new places.
 So back in March I pulled the trigger and signed myself and Andrew up for the Reykjavik half marathon.

-The cool thing is that I was able to cover a lot of our trip—including airfare and hotel—by redeeming my recognition points in Globoforce’s reward network.
+The cool thing is that I was able to cover a lot of our trip—including airfare and hotel—by redeeming my employee recognition points in Globoforce’s reward network.
 What would have been a pretty costly vacation became much more affordable.
 Because we didn’t have to worry about the big expenses, we were able to splurge a little on things like nice dinners out and driving a few extra miles in the rental car through southern Iceland (gas is more than $7 per gallon there!).

 Andrew and I made lifelong memories on the trip—hiking up waterfalls, lounging in the hot springs at the Blue Lagoon, and nearly getting blown off a cliff from high wind gusts!